WordPress Comments: A Comprehensive Guide to Styling and Moderating Discussion

 As a blogger, your aim should be to “convert” your visitors.
-You want to convert every visitor into an newsletter subscriber, an RSS subscriber, a social media follower, or a commenter.
+You want to convert every visitor into a newsletter subscriber, an RSS subscriber, a social media follower, or a commenter.
 Ideally, you will make them subscribe and comment.

-Many bloggers fail to realise the connection between commenting and subscription.
+Many bloggers fail to realize the connection between commenting and subscription.
 In my experience, taking the time to give an intelligent response to a visitor’s comment goes a long way to converting commenters into loyal long term readers.

 “This is a clear indication that the person respects you, enjoys your blog, and wants to receive updates on your future blog posts.”